facebook

 What Is Retinal Detachment?

-To define retinal detachment, it's essential to recognize its function within the eye.
-The retina is responsible for converting light into visual signals that the brain interprets as images.
-When the retina detaches, these signals are disrupted, resulting in impaired vision or even blindness in the affected eye.
+To understand retinal detachment it is important first to understand the role of the retina in the eye.
+The retina functions by converting light into visual signals that the brain then recognizes as images.
+If the retina becomes detached such signals will be broken causing vision loss or even total blindness in that eye.

 Types of Retinal Detachment